 Select Assign Policy from the top of the Policy - Assignments page.

-On the Assign Policy page, select the Scope by clicking the ellipsis and selecting either a management group or subscription.
+On the Assign Policy page, set the Scope by selecting the ellipsis and then selecting either a management group or subscription.
 Optionally, select a resource group.
 A scope determines what resources or grouping of resources the policy assignment gets enforced on.
-Then click Select at the bottom of the Scope page.
+Then use the Select button at the bottom of the Scope page.

 This example uses the Contoso subscription.
 Your subscription will differ.

 Resources can be excluded based on the Scope.
 Exclusions start at one level lower than the level of the Scope.
 Exclusions are optional, so leave it blank for now.

 Select the Policy definition ellipsis to open the list of available definitions.
 Azure Policy comes with built-in policy definitions you can use.
 Many are available, such as: